As the flight to Venice from the UK is just over two hours, it's an ideal destination for short breaks to beautiful, unique, Serenissima

-Some of the Most Enduring Memories of Venice Cost Nothing
+Some of the Most Enduring Memories of Venice are Free

-- Buy a Vaporetto pass to cover the duration of your visit—available online.
+- Buy a Venice travel pass to cover the duration of your visit.

-- When in Venice eat your main meal at lunchtime and away from the main tourist areas.
-Meals in museums and galleries are often good value for money
+- Eat your main meal at lunchtime and away from the main tourist areas.

 - Whilst in St. Marks Square enjoy reasonably priced coffee, biscotti, and a great birdseye view of the Square at the Museo Correr.
-Don't join the queue for the museum—just walk upstairs.
+No need to join the queue for the museum—just walk upstairs.

 - Spend time enjoying the wonderful shopping alleys and arcades for free!